 Mascara Año 2000 Jr. had strong words for the promoters, "Now we’ll see what always happens.
 We’re going to see ambulances at all the wrestling venues now for maybe a month, 15 days, a couple of shows; then, it’ll all be forgotten."

 He later retracted what he said just a little by saying, "It’s nobody’s fault with what happened with Silver.
 We all have our destiny.
 Nobody is responsible for this.
 I’m not a very analytical person, and I don’t blame anyone, but once again, the wrestler is left alone, without medical assistance, it’s very tragic.

 "Please, let’s not be hypocrites with talks about (athletic) commissions, and how now we’re going to start demanding (better working conditions for wrestlers) — no just stop to think.
 The only friend a wrestler has in the ring is himself — not promoters, or these big wrestling companies.

 "The only one left that is humane is the wrestler.
 That’s the way it’s always been.
 And I don’t want to try to hide the obvious.
 (In Spanish the saying is "Try and cover the sun with one finger") the same thing happened with El Hijo de Pedro Aguayo (2015), fifteen days, up to a month we saw ambulances at the venues, but not anymore.”

 He concluded with, "Silver, wherever you are, you know I loved you, you were my friend, and now you are known worldwide.
 Now you’re a legend; you worked so hard to become one, now you are one (a legend)."

-“I know it’s a consolation for me and my family that he (Silver King) and my father (Dr. Wagner) are now together.
-Together like great warriors and legends.” – Dr. Wagner Jr., older brother of Silver King
+"I know it’s a consolation for me and my family that he (Silver King) and my father (Dr. Wagner) are now together.
+Together like great warriors and legends." – Dr. Wagner Jr., Silver King’s older brother